-Britain has had a record of most expensive homes in the last few years and believe me; they have no intention of holding back their building operation.
-Here’s a piece of some new information for the real estate savvy folks- London’s 50,000 square foot Regency Terrace, which currently houses a row of seven office buildings, will be converted to a seven stuccoed mansion by property developer Marcus Cooper.
-The developer had bought the buildings at 6-10 Cambridge Terrace and 1-2 Chester Gate for £23.7m in 2007 but hopes to sell the completed “super prime” residence for £100m.
-The development plan comprises of 10 huge bedroom suites, several vast reception rooms and a basement leisure complex including a cinema, gym and swimming pool.
+Britain has had a record of most expensive homes in the last few years, and believe me; they have no intention of holding back their building operation.
+Here’s a piece of some new information for the real estate savvy folks- London’s 50,000 square-foot Regency Terrace, which currently houses a row of seven office buildings, will be converted to a seven stuccoed mansion by property developer Marcus Cooper.
+The developer had bought the buildings at 6-10 Cambridge Terrace and 1-2 Chester Gate for £23.7m in 2007 but hoped to sell the completed “super-prime” residence for £100m.
+The development plan comprises 10 huge bedroom suites, several vast reception rooms, and a basement leisure complex including a cinema, gym, and swimming pool.

-Also, a 40-ft roof garden, complete with a sliding ceiling overlooking Regent’s Park will be built into the eaves.
+A 40-ft roof garden, complete with a sliding ceiling overlooking Regent’s Park, will be built into the eaves.
 The development will be inclusive of two additional staff houses.
-The colossal mansion will be sold to a single owner and will claim the title of London’s biggest residence after Buckingham Palace, which is a status currently held by Witanhurst House, also a redevelopment project by Marcus Cooper.
+The colossal mansion will be sold to a single owner.
+It will claim London’s biggest residence after Buckingham Palace, which is a status currently held by Witanhurst House, also a redevelopment project by Marcus Cooper.